-Will Bernish, Timothy J. Cox, Tatiana Ford, and Matt Moores DIRECTED BY
+Will Bernish, Timothy J. Cox, Tatiana Ford, and Matt Moores

-Brandon Block (Based on story by Maxwell Gontarek) RUNNING TIME
+Brandon Block (Based on story by Maxwell Gontarek)

 Written and directed by Brandon Block and based upon a story by Maxwell Gontarek, Psychic Murder is described by the team behind it as a surreal comedy in telling the story of a young stand-up comic, Billy (Will Bernish), who finds his stride when instead of hiding his three-fingered hands he begins to make jokes about them.
 With a little success at hand, giggle, he attracts the attention of Mickey Goldsmith (Timothy J. Cox), who dangles the golden carrot in front of Billy and offers to represent him.

 Psychic Murder is a dark comedy, though perhaps not as dark as it could have been in portraying the dark underbelly of the entertainment scene as it preys upon those desperate for anything resembling a little stardom.
 Cox's Mickey is dark and predatory, a predatory presence that is enhanced by Bethany Michalski's off-kilter yet effective lensing and Corey Johnson's crowd track that feels like it belongs in some retro horror flick.